A Shared Responsibility

 People who need assistance to stay safe during an emergency should leave as early as possible.
 Trying to leave or helping to evacuate someone at the last minute could be deadly.

-What the At Risk Resource offers
+What the At Risk Program offers

 Guide for Health and Community Service Agencies